thmxv/tx-lang-cxx/README.md

 ## Backlog

-- Make declare_global signature same as declare_local
-- Pass Token by reference, replace Token by string_view in some cases
+- Tests for all the error_token paths
+- File name in runtime error
+- Multi-line entry in REPL
+- Fix error in REPL in entry that follows an error
+- Support expression result in REPL
-- Reserve with, type, Type, abstract, override and final keywords
+- Reserve keywords pub, with, type, Type, abstract, override, final
-- Move Global info from VM to Parser, keep parser inbetween repl evals
-- Better float formatting: 1.0e20 instead of 1.e20
+- Better float formatting: 1.0e20 instead of 1.e20.
+Test print/parse loop
 - Check arity/signature of native fn
 - Better and more conform error messages. compile and runtime
 - Fix TODOs in the code